 Over time, many of us experience knee or hip pain, and physical therapy, pain-relief medication, minor surgery, or some combination of these provides relief.
 But for some, knee and hip problems become so intractable that a knee or hip replacement offers the best chance for a return to pain-free mobility.

 Dr. Donald T. Reilly is an orthopedic surgeon at New England Baptist Hospital and a long-time member of the Harvard Health Letter's editorial board.
-He recently answered some questions about joint pain and replacement for Harvard Health Publications' readers.
+He recently answered some questions about joint pain and replacement for Harvard Health Publishing' readers.

 Which is easier to perform, a hip or knee replacement?